rchui/2018.05.15.SB.recap/README.md

     git

+and hit enter.
 You should see this text:

     @:~$ git
     usage: git [--version] [--help] [-C <path>] [-c name=value]